falkr/iik-edu/pages/external-TTM4502.md

 When it is his/her/their turn to present, the student·s should join the MS Teams meeting for the track and share his/her/their screen.
 The audio on his/her/their laptop should be turned off and the student·s should use the microphone available in the room.

-This setup will allow those that could not attend physically (main or co-supervisors and/or students) to attend on-line and will remove the need for any cables/converters.
+This setup allows those that cannot attend physically (main or co-supervisors and/or students) to attend on-line and removes the need for any cables/converters.

 To be sure that those following on-line also hear the questions that are asked from the audience in the room, the student·s should repeat the questions before answering them (this also allows the student·s to get a confirmation that he/she/they have understood them correctly).